19 FAQs people ask about joint ventures.

 Your degree of control depends on what has been agreed.
 When a new joint venture company is formed, it is common practice for the shareholders' agreement to include clauses relating to each party's rights to appoint directors, how decisions will be taken and so on.
 A similar agreement can be put in place if the joint venture is structured in some other way, such as a partnership.

-16. What accounting and other information do I need to receive?
+16. What accounting and other information do I need to receive from the joint venture?

 You will usually want to receive the same sort of information as you do within your own company: management accounts; copies of board briefings; minutes of board meetings; and so on.